kiba/Writings/for_science/chp24_reckoning.md

 "They might be, but haste make waste," Juri countered.
 "And you think you already know what's going and what the solution is even before an official investigation took place."

 Shiro scowled as he stepped back into the crowd.
 "Fine.
 It looked like nobody here agreed with me anyway.
 But mark my words, you'll come to regret not making the necessary decisive move in time."

+He melted away into crowd, letting other voices be heard.

 ***
 **Takei Nori**